 - A. Financial Strength Statement This statement defines Athora Ireland's targeted level of financial strength, in order to meet its regulatory capital obligations and to compete in key markets as a financially strong reinsurer. - B. Risk Balance Statement This statement is targeted at managing the concentration of risk, to encourage appropriate risk diversification, and to ensure that the risk profile is in line with the Business Strategy.

 Risk Universe

-The Athora ERM Framework identifies a "risk universe" which represents a comprehensive list of the categories of risk which the business faces or may face in the future.
-Athora categorises risks into three areas: strategic, financial and non-financial.
-A table of this risk universe is shown below.
+The Athora ERM Framework identifies a "risk universe" which represents a comprehensive list of categories and sub-categories of risk which the business faces or may face in the future.
+Athora categorises risks into the following areas: